GoodUncleFood/petite/readme.md

 ```

 ### Set header requirements
 To require certain headers for incoming requests, pass a key and a value to petite.requireHeader().
 Keys are matched exactly.
-Values can be set as an regEx pattern (passwed as a string).
+Values can be set as an regEx pattern (passed as a string).

 ```js
 petite.requireHeader('accept','application/json');